MarcusKlik/fstpackage.blog/content/post/fst_0.8.0/fst_0.8.0.md

 # Multi-threading

 Like _data.table_, the _fst_ package uses multiple threads to read and write data.
 So how does the number of threads affect the performance?
-You can tune multithreading with:
+You can tune multi-threading with:

 ```r